aws/aws-parallelcluster/tests/integration-tests/README.md

 Note that each test case can specify a subset of dimensions it is allowed to run against (for example a test case written specifically for the awsbatch scheduler should only be executed against the awsbatch scheduler).
-This means that the final parametrization of the tests is given by an intersection of the input dimensions and the tests specific dimensions so that all constraints are verified.
+This means that the final parametrization of the tests is given by an intersection of the input dimensions and the test-specific dimensions so that all constraints are verified.

 The `-f FEATURES [FEATURES ...], --features FEATURES [FEATURES ...]` option allows to limit the number of test cases to execute by only running those that are meant to verify a specific feature or subset of features.